 Council conducts surveys of roads.
-Upon receiving the results of these surveys, the road is included in council’s Local Area Traffic Management (LATM) program.
+Upon receiving the results of these surveys, the road is included in the council’s Local Area Traffic Management (LATM) program.
 This program is utilised by the council to prioritise road safety matters raised by the public.
 Each street in the program is assessed based on a variety of factors, including but not limited to; vehicle speeds, traffic volumes, accident records, road geometry and proximity to pedestrian activity areas.
 Road safety infrastructure is added to locations where the greatest road safety benefits will be realised.
 This method of ranking and prioritisation ensures that the streets experiencing the most severe traffic conditions are allocated the highest priority for the installation of traffic management devices with the limited funds available.

-While it is acknowledged that a few motorists drive at excessive speeds, council does not install traffic calming devices only to deter hoon or antisocial drivers, as this merely relocates the problems as opposed to eliminating it.
+While it is acknowledged that a few motorists drive at excessive speeds, the council does not install traffic calming devices only to deter hoon or antisocial drivers, as this merely relocates the problems as opposed to eliminating them.
 As such, this behaviour is best addressed by enforcement.
 I advise you to continue to contact the police via Crime Stoppers on 1800 333 000.
 Any information will allow police to build a profile of the area for more effective patrolling.

-Treatments are funded through Councils Local Area Traffic Management Prioritisation Program, which allocates the limited funding for road safety infrastructure to the locations where the greatest road safety benefits will be realised.
+Treatments are funded through Council’s Local Area Traffic Management Prioritisation Program, which allocates the limited funding for road safety infrastructure to the locations where the greatest road safety benefits will be realised.
 This is achieved by assessing against a range of criteria including traffic data, road design and function, crash statistics and proximity to activity generators.